 A limited number of Licensed Practical Nurses who meet the following criteria will be eligible to enter the Associate Degree Nursing program on a space-available basis and only during the fall start date for placement in Nursing II.
 The student is eligible to begin the application upon completion of ALL prerequisite courses and general education courses required for entry into the program and prior to Nursing III.
 Individuals considering enrollment or currently enrolled in the nursing program should be aware that prior felony convictions license may prohibit eligibility for licensure upon completion of the program.

-The program is approved by the Iowa Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN) (formerly National League for Nursing Accrediting Commission, Inc.), 3343 Peachtree Road N.E., Suite 850, Atlanta, GA 30326, (404-975-5000), www.acenursing.org.
+The ADN program is approved by the Iowa Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).

 The application process, entrance requirements and curriculum are provided in the LPN to ADN Option Program Brochure.